 “Ever since I was a kid, I never understood why the topic of sex explored on hot websites similar to porn 7 xxx is kept so hushed and considered a taboo,” says Apurv Nagpal, author of Eighteen Plus.
 This sets the premise for his new book, Eighteen Plus Duets, which he has co-authored along with 18 women.
 Belonging to the erotica genre, the book promises to explore sex in a naughty and humorous way.
+Often involving fun sex toys from places similar to Restricted 21.
 Each short story has been co-authored by first-time writers, with fresh, free-spirited voices of their own.
 The sole idea behind the book is to bring in the male and female perspective with a twist of humour.

 We met up with Apurv Nagpal and the three saucy ladies from Pune who have penned down their tales.
 Asha Aggarwal, Bhawna Mohile and Urjita Kulkarni never even thought of getting published and now they are gearing up for the Pune launch of their book.
 “I’ve been writing since I was 11 years, I have a lot of poems and stories that I haven’t shown anyone but my husband,” says Aggarwal.
 Mohile and Kulkarni were nervous in the beginning as well and had their own qualms.
 Apart from their personal inhibitions to write erotica, the toughest nut to crack for most of the authors was the cceptance of family members.
 “I can name at least 50 women who backed out because they got cold feet, had husband issues or due to some upcoming event in their life couldn’t do it,” states Nagpal.
 The otherwise outspoken Aggarwal narrates her own apprehensions, “My daughter thought I would be writing porn and she was completely against it.
 For a long time, I thought that I would have to shelve it.”